 What stands out most in addition to the FZ70's 60x zoom is the camera's completely new 16.1-megapixel, 1/2.3-inch type High Sensitivity CMOS sensor that's supported by Panasonic's Venus Engine processor.
 The company claims the new sensor cuts the FZ70's noise levels by 10-15% compared to those of its predecessor, while also "dramatically" improving high-sensitivity image quality.
-The new superzoom is also capable of high-speed burst shooting at nine full resolution frames per second, albeit with only a maximum of three images per burst.
+The new superzoom is also capable of high-speed burst shooting at nine full resolution frames per second (we actually managed an even 10fps in our tests), albeit with only a maximum of three images per burst.
 And perhaps most important for serious photographers, the FZ70 camera can capture RAW files, just like other superzooms in its class (and unlike the FZ60).

-Place your pre-order with one of Imaging Resource's trusted affiliates now:
+Place your order with one of Imaging Resource's trusted affiliates now:

 Let's take a closer look at the Panasonic FZ70.